 If the project is said to have “limited adverse impacts,” then the national interest question is more purely an economic one, and I can’t see this Administration denying the permit based on that.

 At least 322 protesters have already been arrested one week into the tar sands protest, but it remains to be seen whether this news will amplify or depress efforts.
-Only yesterday, the nation’s largest environmental groups announced unified opposition to the Keystone XL project.
+Yesterday, the nation’s largest environmental groups announced unified opposition to the Keystone XL project.

 I don’t know if the environmental impact is being measured merely on the construction of the pipeline or the impact of extracting and transporting 500,000 barrels of tar sands crude per day.
 We know that to extract the oil from the tar sands, forests must be destroyed, energy use must be expanded, and massive amounts of water have to be employed, similar to the amounts of water usage in hydraulic fracturing.